xamarin/xamarin-forms-samples/UserInterface/WebView/README.md

 ---
 name: Xamarin.Forms - Xamarin.Forms WebView
-description: This sample relates to the WebView in Xamarin.Forms doc.
+description: "This sample relates to the WebView in Xamarin.Forms doc.
 The app consists of two tabs.
-One tab demonstrates how to navigate within a WebView,...
+One tab demonstrates how to navigate within a WebView #ui"
 page_type: sample
 languages:
 - csharp